Swastik007sharma/qr-code-component/README.md

 ## Acknowledgments

-I would like to thank to freeCodeCamp YouTube channel and TheCoderCoder.
-[Build a Simple Website with HTML, CSS, JavaScript – Course for Beginners](https://youtu.be/krfUjg0S2uI) from this video i get to know about Frontend Mentor.
+I would like to thank the freeCodeCamp YouTube channel and TheCoderCoder.
+[Build a Simple Website with HTML, CSS, JavaScript – Course for Beginners](https://youtu.be/krfUjg0S2uI) From this video I get to know about Frontend Mentor.